-• Reliability passed the SMP's preliminary review and was therefore not discussed at the meeting.
-SMP did not report any significant concerns regarding reliability during their preliminary review.
+Reliability testing passed the SMP's preliminary review and therefore was not discussed at the SMP meeting.
+The SMP did not report any significant concerns regarding reliability during their preliminary review.

 Questions for the Committee regarding reliability:

 - Do you have any concerns that the measure cannot be consistently implemented (i.e., are measure specifications adequate)? - The Scientific Methods Panel is satisfied with the reliability testing for the measure.
 Does the Committee think there is a need to discuss and/or vote on reliability?